About Back to School

 See the backpack that has our tick of approval, the Spartan Chiropak II.Find a Chiro

-Kids spend a large chunk of their day sitting down at desks, so it’s important that they maintain good posture by sitting with their shoulders back and relaxed, with their chair tucked in and both feet firmly on the floor.
+Kids spend a large chunk of their day sitting down at desks, so it’s important that they maintain good posture.

 These are key to helping children practise positive health habits, not just for the back to school season but all year round!
 If you’re concerned about your child’s spine or any other back to school related activities book an appointment today with you local ACA chiropractor.